zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

 #### What is this guide?
 The goal of this guide is to have clear and easy to follow best practices for deploying an Urbit node to a server you control in the cloud.
 Deploying in the cloud allows you to access your Urbit from any device.

-Most Urbit users start out running their ship locally on one machine in order to play with it, but this means when your machine is offline your urbit node is offline too (and can't get updates).
+Most Urbit users start out running their ship locally on one machine in order to play with it, but this means when your machine is offline your Urbit node is offline too (and can't get updates).
 You can also only access your Urbit from that one machine.

 This guide uses Digital Ocean as the cloud provider because DO focuses on this kind of use case (individual devs running something for themselves).
 This means prices are easy to understand and they provide good tools that are easy to use.
 In theory the same steps apply to other cloud providers like AWS, Google Cloud, and Azure, but they're enterprise focused - so their prices and tooling are more complicated (partly to obscure costs, but they also just do more than we need).

-Tlon is working on automation to make deployment to Google Cloud easier in the future, but for now Digital Ocean is a good option (and what I personally use).
+Tlon is working on automation to make deployment to Google Cloud easier in the future, but for now Digital Ocean is a good option, and what I personally use.

 This guide assumes you're running macOS or linux on your local machine.